AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_activate_mandatorykey"
 >title="About mandatory attributes"
 >abstract="Select the XDM schema attributes that all exported profiles should include.
 Profiles without the mandatory key are not exported to the destination.
-Not selecting a mandatory key exports all qualified profiles regardless of their attributes."
+Not selecting a mandatory key export all qualified profiles regardless of their attributes."

 A mandatory attribute is a user-enabled checkbox which ensures all profile records contain the selected attribute.
 For example: all exported profiles contain an email address.​